phaserjs/phaser/README.md

 * Updated to Pixi.js 1.6r2 which fixes various issues such as IE9 Float32 defs and RenderTexture resizing and rendering.
 * TypeScript definitions fixes and updates (thanks @clark-stevenson and @alvinsight)
+* GameObjectFactory.spriteBatch now lets you specify `null` as a parameter for the parent and automatically adds the batch to `game.world` as a result.
+Also fixed jsdocs issues (@petarov #1000)

 ### New Features